LeonVitanos/vlc-build-instructions/README.md

 make -j4
 ```

-**Setup Qt Creator**
+**Configure Qt Creator Project**
 --------------------

 *   Open Qt Creator

 *   File -> New Project -> Import existing project -> Change 'Location' to {YOUR\_HOME}/vlc

+    *   In 'File Selection' page it might be a good idea to:

+        *   Add *.qml; to the files matching selection

-    *   It might be a good idea to not include the 'contrib' and 'extras' folder as you don't need QtCreator to index them
+        *   Not include the 'contrib', 'extras' and 'build-qt11' folder as you don't need QtCreator to index them

 *   Go to the 'Projects' page